-Over the years, we’ve made significant progress – from our courageous founders to the important steps we continue to take today to improve the lives of women.
-See where we’ve come from and discover how we’ll build on our past to create a future where all women and girls are equal, safe and respected.
+Over the years, we’ve made significant progress – from our courageous founders to the important steps we continue to take today to improve the lives of women, especially young women.
+See where we’ve come from and discover how we’ll build on our past to create a future where gender equality is a reality.

 - 1880 – Mrs Mary Jane Barker launches the YWCA of Sydney, the first permanent YWCA in Australia, to help migrant women – “the shop girls, factory hands and domestic servants” – who were extremely vulnerable to exploitation.